jayden38/mitum-currency-doc/docs/configuration.rst

 keypair
 ---------

-* 노드의 private key, public key를 입력합니다.
+* Enter the node's private key and public key.
-* keypair를 생성하는 방법은 여기를 참고하십시오.
+* See :ref:`create keypair` to learn how to create a key pair.

 .. code-block:: yml